julianlk522/julianlk.com/content/about.md

 My #1 goal is to make general information as accessible and as precise as it can be for anyone who wants it.
 My focus is on self-education technology.
 In particular, I'm building an extremely efficient, simple search engine and social bookmarking page at [FITM](https://fitm.online)&mdash;and filling it with awesome Internet treasure!

-My #2 goal is, through no specific means, to introduce fascinating concepts that inspire people.
-I love to dig through the works of great thinkers and share what seem to be cool and/or important findings.
+My #2 goal is, through no specific means, to share fascinating concepts that inspire people.
+I love to explore the works of great thinkers and introduce them to those who might be particularly moved.
 I also love to experiment and hunt for new and exciting possibilities myself, usually within music, computer programming, and _Ultimate Marvel vs. Capcom 3_.
 Maybe there will be other, bigger obsessions after these.
 Probably not.

 <br>